Saturday, February 7, 2026

 • Imani Ravhulani – 10 distinctions, STEM focus

-(See more on last year’s historic IEB performance: IEB Matric Class of 2024 Achieves Highest Pass Rate in 5 Years)
+(For historical context on elite IEB performance, see: IEB Matric Class of 2024 Achieves Highest Pass Rate in 5 Years.)

 Returning champions vs new entrants